 Elders from some of these assemblies in the Toronto area arranged a meeting of all the assemblies in the area to present the problem at hand and seek a solution.
 As a result of this meeting, a group of men was selected to meet the Foreign Exchange Control Board, who informed them that the intent of these controls was never to prevent the support of missionaries serving outside Canada, and outlined the process for acquiring permits for exporting funds.

 Seeking to follow this process, a committee was formed to act on behalf of all the assemblies to apply for permits and forward funds directly to missionaries.
-This committee was called the Missionary Service Committee and immediately began to function as a government-recognized conduit for the forwarding of funds to commended missionaries.
+This committee immediately began to function as a government-recognized means for the forwarding of funds to commended missionaries.
 Very soon after, it was realized that service charges and handling costs could be minimized by collecting funds and sending them out monthly rather than as a multitude of individual amounts.

-As a result of these unexpected efficiencies, when the Second World War drew to a close in 1945, it was decided that the Missionary Service Committee should continue providing this service for the missionaries and those who support them.
-From the beginning, the Missionary Service Committee was recognized by Revenue Canada as a charity, however it was incorporated in 1959 and became a registered charity in 1967.
+As a result of these unexpected efficiencies, when the Second World War drew to a close in 1945, it was decided that MSC should continue providing this service for the missionaries and those who support them.
+From the beginning, MSC was recognized by Revenue Canada as a charity, however it was incorporated in 1959 and became a registered charity in 1967.